Siwakornzz/tracing-service/README.md

 The core service receives trace data from other backend services.
 It works with OpenTelemetry and sends traces to **Jaeger**.

-- **/trace endpoint**: This API endpoint accepts a POST request with trace information.
-It either:
+ ## Endpoints:
-  - Creates a new root span (if no trace ID exists).
+- /start-trace → Starts a new root trace.
-  - Creates a child span linked to a parent span using the provided `trace_id`.
+- /add-trace → Adds a child span to an existing trace.
-  - It stores spans and trace information to **Jaeger**.
+- /stop-trace → Ends a span and removes it from memory.

 ### 2. **Jaeger Integration**

 - **Jaeger** is used as the tracing back-end system to aggregate and visualize distributed traces.
-- Traces are sent to Jaeger via a configured endpoint.
+- The tracing data is collected and sent to Jaeger for visualization.
+- The Jaeger UI is available at http://localhost:16686 for viewing trace data.

-### 3. **poc** (Proof of Concept)
+### 3. **Node.js Proof of Concept (poc/index.js)**

 In this folder, there is a Node.js-based script (`index.js`) that simulates how a backend service might call the tracing service and submit trace data for operations.
+- This is a simple script that simulates a backend service interacting with the tracing service.
+- It creates traces for user creation, database insertion, and email confirmation steps.
+- Not intended for production use.

 ## Getting Started